 1. Construction companies

 Construction may be the industry that most commonly relies on shipping containers to run everyday operations.
 Most construction companies and contractors set up shop at construction sites with shipping containers.
 This gives them space to store their tools and materials as well as have a shelter for the duration of the construction project, which can sometimes last several years.
-Shipping containers for construction sites often come in 20 ft. and 40 ft. sizes.
+Shipping containers for construction sites often come in 20 foot. and 40 foot. sizes.
 They are weather-proof and made of high-grade steel with advanced locking mechanisms, which efficiently protects their materials when off-duty.

 2. Retail Stores